- 10.25k views

 - Top tips: There are no roads within the park so make sure to get good hiking shoes to go explore the region.

-Created between 300 BC and 1500 AD, these historical mounds, created by the Diquís civilization offers significant artifacts in the Costa Rican history.
+Created between 300 BC and 1500 AD, these historical mounds from the Diquís civilization offers significant artifacts in the Costa Rican history.
 The spheres ranges 20–30 meters in diameter and the site also contains other pre-colombian artifacts such as artificial mounds, paved areas and burial sites.

 - Location: Palmar Norte, Sierpe, Puntarenas Province